gvgtw/tcmg412-project2/Diana.md

 My favorite game at the moment is Apex Legends, and I currently play on Xbox.
 My all-time favorite video game is Bully: Scholarship Edition.
 Besides playing video games, I like to work on side projects.
 My latest project was working with Raspberry Pi.
 I found repo on Github that plays music with RFID cards that integrate with Spotify.
 If you would like to see more on this project, check it out [here](https://github.com/hoveeman/music-cards).

+## Random Fun Fact
+7% of American adults believe that chocolate milk comes from brown cows.

 For other group members see:
  * [David Brown](https://gvgtw.github.io/tcmg412-project2/David)
  * [Corbin Carbrera](https://gvgtw.github.io/tcmg412-project2/index)